-We recruit staff nationally and positions are highly competitive: in a recent year, we drew 80 applications for three staff positions.
+We recruit staff nationally and positions are highly competitive.
 On average, well over half of our staff are returning instructors, and we see it as a testament to the quality of our programs that staff return year after year.

 Our senior staff and group leaders are experienced outdoor educators, and many of them are classroom teachers during the school year, bringing with them a wealth of educational creativity and a passion for sharing their love of the outdoors with our Trekkers.
 Our staff team can be divided into two main categories: